buu342/N64-UNFLoader/README.md

 # UNFLoader
-**This project is in development and was only uploaded here to facilitate its development.**
+**This project is currently in development.
+It's available here to facilitate collaboration and as a safety backup.
+Please be patient if things aren't working 100% yet!**

 UNFLoader is a USB ROM uploader (and debugging) tool designed to unify developer flashcarts for the Nintendo 64.
 The goal of this project is to provide developers with USB I/O functions that work without needing to worry about the target flashcart, provided by a single C file (`usb.c`) targeting libultra.
 I have also implemented a very basic debug library (`debug.c`) that makes use of said USB library.
 Currently supported devices: